ygoe/Frontfire2/readme.md

 The Frontfire Web Frontend Toolkit offers essential styles and effects combined with a consistent set of interactive widgets and layout utilities.
 It is suitable for web pages and web applications that need a modern and consistent look and feel and use responsive design to work on all devices and screen sizes.
 All interactions are fully touch-aware and work with any type of pointing device.
 The default style equally supports light and dark theme.

-While [Frontfire version 1](https://github.com/ygoe/Frontfire1) (which as a work in progress never actually used version numbers) was made as a jQuery plugin, version 2 comes in two parts: **Core**, basically replacing jQuery, and **UI**, building with plugins upon Core.
+While [Frontfire version 1](https://github.com/ygoe/Frontfire1) (which as a work in progress never actually used version numbers) was made as a jQuery plugin, version 2 comes in two parts:

+* **Core**, basically replacing jQuery, and
+* **UI**, building with plugins upon Core

 Frontfire is published under the [MIT licence](license.txt).
 Please leave a ⭐ star on this reporitory if you like or use it to help others find it, too.
 Thank you!